 To begin, add the yeast to the warm milk and let it bloom 5-10 minutes while you prep the rest of the ingredients.
 Then, add the sugar, melted butter, salt, and eggs to the yeast mixture in a stand mixer bowl and mix together with a wooden spoon.

 Next, put the dough hook on your mixer and mix on medium speed for 8 minutes.
-If after 2-3 minutes your dough is sticking to the sides, gradually add in another 1/4 cup flour, allowing it to fully mix in.
+If after 2-3 minutes your dough is sticking to the sides of the bowl, gradually add in another 1/4 cup flour, allowing it to fully mix in.

 Step 2: Proof and Prepare oreo Filling